-The candidate should request reference letters only from individuals who will be able to submit them to the NIH no later than 5 business days after the application submission due date.
+The candidate should request reference letters only from individuals who will be able to submit them to the NIH by the application submission due date.

 Applications that are missing the required letters of reference may be delayed in review or may not be accepted.